Thursday, April 28, 2022

 And just as Pilate washed his hands after having succumbed to the demand to crucify Yeshua (Mat.
 27:24), so was it commanded that the person who was to send the goat of azazel, would have to “wash his clothes and bathe his body in water” (Lev.
 16:26).

-Whereas chapter 16 began with a strong exhortation and command to the High Priest regarding time, place, and procedures of coming before YHVH, chapter 17 enjoins the ordinary people not to sacrifice according to their own whims, lest they should be suspected of sacrificing to idols or be even led astray and carry out such acts.
+Whereas chapter 16 began with a strong exhortation and command to the High Priest regarding time, place, and procedures of coming before YHVH, chapter 17 enjoins the ordinary people not to sacrifice according to their own whims, lest they should be suspected of sacrificing to idols or be led astray and carry out such acts.
 And so, we read in 17:7: "They shall no more offer their sacrifices to demons, after whom they have played the harlot…" "Demons" here is “s'eerim”, being the word that we have just encountered in the previous chapter for “male goats”.
-Goat worship prevailed in Egypt and it is thought that the demons worshipped there were in the form of male goats.
+Goat worship prevailed in Egypt and thus it is thought that the demons worshipped there were in the form of male goats.
 [3] And as we see quite often in the Hebraic world and mindset - in the very essence of the transgression the solution is already provided (such as the word “chet” – sin – illustrates, with the same root forming a verb which means “purification”).
 Here we see that for the sin of serving the goat/demon – s’eer – a provision has already been made by the usage of two goats (s’eerim).
 The connection between the “s’eer’ that was sent to the desert and the “s’eerim’ which are constituted demons may be found in Luke 11:24, where it is written: "When an unclean spirit goes out of a man, he goes through dry places [desert], seeking rest…” (emphasis added).

 Parashat Acharey Mot is made up of four sections.
-Aside from the part which leads up to Yom haKippurim, and the section regarding the right place for the offerings (most of chapter 17), there are two more sections concerning the prohibitions of eating meat with blood (17:10-16), and incest (Ch.
+Aside from the part that leads up to Yom haKippurim, and the section regarding the right place for the offerings (most of chapter 17), there are two more sections concerning the prohibitions of eating meat with blood (17:10-16), and incest (Ch.
 18).
 In the four sections, all so different one from the other, one phrase is repeated like a refrain (see the italicized words in the following): "In the seventh month, on the tenth day of the month, you shall afflict your souls, and do no work at all, whether a native of your own country or a stranger who dwells among you" (16:29 italics added); "…this shall be a statute forever for them throughout their generations.
 "Also you shall say to them, ‘Whatever man of the house of Israel, or of the strangers who dwell among you, who offers a burnt offering or sacrifice’…" (17:7-8 italics added); "And every person who eats what died naturally or what was torn by beasts, whether he is a native of your own country or a stranger…” (17:15 italics added).
 Finally, "You shall therefore keep My statutes and My judgments, and shall not commit any of these abominations, either any of your own nation or any stranger who dwells among you" (18:26 italics added).

 "Stranger" here is “ger”, and originates from the root “gur” (gimmel, vav, resh), meaning "to dwell, tarry, sojourn", as well as “to fear (see Ps.
 22:23 for example: “fear Him all you offspring of Israel”).
 The stranger’s defenselessness and vulnerability may be a cause for fear (hence the oft-repeated reminders as to the proper attitude toward him and the inclusiveness with which he is to be treated).

-The last section of Parashat Ahcarey Mot deals, as mentioned, with the prohibitions against incest and other sexual offenses.
+The last section of Parashat Acharey Mot deals, as mentioned, with the prohibitions against incest and other sexual offenses.
 It is sandwiched between statements regarding the practices of the dwellers of the land which the Israelites have just left, and the practices in the land which they were about to enter (see 18:3, 24-25).
-Presently we observed that YHVH’s people were enjoined to include the strangers living among them, while here they are solemnly warned not to defile themselves with that which their neighbors were defiling themselves (v.
+We just observed that YHVH’s people were enjoined to include the strangers living among them, while here they are solemnly warned not to defile themselves with that which their neighbors were defiling themselves (v.
 27).
 We see here a fine line between including the ones who choose to come into the household of Yisrael, and between keeping firm and clear boundaries of separation from other non-Israelites.

-According to Torah, when one comes in contact with anything which is (ritually) unclean, one is contaminated by it.
+According to Torah when one comes in contact with anything which is (ritually) unclean, one is contaminated by it.
 The converse, however, is not true; i.e. coming in contact with that which is holy does not make one holy.
 The land, therefore, by reason of the practices of its inhabitants would be subject to spiritual contamination with the resulting consequences that “… the land [will] vomit you out also when you defile it, as it vomited out the nations that were before you" (18:28).
 The following Parasha (Kdoshim) closes off with the same warning, as part of the command to stay separate (ref.
 20:22).

 Finally, in 16:30 we read: "For on this day He [some translations replace “He” with “the priest”] shall make atonement for you, to cleanse you; for all your sins, before YHVH you shall be cleansed," or “before YHVH you shall be purified”, or “before YHVH you shall purify yourselves”.
 Here is a fervent call to appropriate by faith the atonement enacted by the Almighty, and thus to receive the fulfillment of His promise.
 However, without the High Priest, first and foremost, complying implicitly with all of YHVH’s instructions this could not be achieved.[4]